↖ Homepage of the site 'What to do with your life?'

 |

-One feels supported because one is aware of the deep difficulties the other members are facing, and vice versa.
+One feels supported, because everyone is aware of the deep difficulties faced by other members, and vice versa.

 |

-All these elements stem largely from the first one.
+All these elements derive largely from the first one.

 •